molab-itp/p5mirrorLib/README.md

 #
 crud export_update --all

+# show a list of all sketches created via export_new
+#
+crud list

 # show a list of all your sketches
 #
-crud list
+crud list --remote

 ```